sabifo4/sabifo4.github.io/01_about.md

 ## __Education and Experience__

-* __BSc in Biochemistry and Molecular Biology__ *([Universidad Rovira I Virgili](http://www.urv.cat/es/estudios/grados/oferta/graudebioquimica/), Spain)*<br>During these 4 years as an undergaduate, most of my practical sessions involved wet-lab experiments.
+* __BSc in Biochemistry and Molecular Biology__ *([University Rovira I Virgili](http://www.urv.cat/es/estudios/grados/oferta/graudebioquimica/), Spain)*<br>During these 4 years as an undergaduate, most of my practical sessions involved wet-lab experiments.
 Nevertheless, it was not until I took the bioinformatics course when I realised how much I enjoyed coding: if I properly told a computer to do <i>"something"</i> with my biological data, I actually got <i>"this something"</i> done (what I could not always say after my wet-lab practical sessions).
 Thanks to the Erasmus+ programme, I could work on a bioinformatics project at the [University of Manchester](http://www.manchester.ac.uk/), which was focused on troubleshooting and implementing a pipeline to carry out virtual screenings.
 From then onwards, I knew that my academic career had to integrate two fields: biology and informatics.
 * __MSc in Bioinformatics__ *([Högskolan I Skövde](http://www.his.se/en/#), Sweden)*<br>After finishing the theoretical courses, I carried out my Master's dissertation at [Karolinska Institutet](http://ki.se/en/research/centre-for-translational-microbiome-research-ctmr), where I developed a pipeline to characterise bacterial isolates based on whole-genome sequencing data and other software pipelines to analyse transcriptomic and proteomic data.
-My dissertation ["BACTpipe: Characterization of bacterial isolates based on whole-genome sequence data" can be downloaded from free on the DIVA portal](http://his.diva-portal.org/smash/record.jsf?pid=diva2%3A1197064&dswid=-2253). `BACTpipe` has now been further developed and implemented with new features by the computational research team at the [CTMR](https://ki.se/en/research/centre-for-translational-microbiome-research-ctmr).
-The [open source code is available in the `BACTpipe` GitHub repository](https://github.com/ctmrbio/BACTpipe).
+My dissertation ["BACTpipe: Characterization of bacterial isolates based on whole-genome sequence data" can be accessed on the DIVA portal (free download)](http://his.diva-portal.org/smash/record.jsf?pid=diva2%3A1197064&dswid=-2253).
+Since I finished my MSc research project, the computational research team at the [CTMR](https://ki.se/en/research/centre-for-translational-microbiome-research-ctmr) has been implementing new features in `BACTpipe`.
+The [current open source code is available as part of the `BACTpipe` GitHub repository](https://github.com/ctmrbio/BACTpipe).
 * __PhD in Computational Biology__ *([Queen Mary University of London](http://www.sbcs.qmul.ac.uk/), UK)*<br>Once I completed my MSc studies, I wanted to explore other fields in computational biology such as Bayesian statistics and modelling as I was keen on integrating a more mathematical background with my computational skills at that moment.
-To achieve this, I started my PhD at the [dos Reis Lab group](https://dosreislab.github.io/people/), at Queen Mary University of London, where I worked on the application of Bayesian MCMC statistical methods to study species divergences through time with both molecular and morphological quantitative data.
+To achieve this, I started my PhD at the [dos Reis Lab](https://dosreislab.github.io/people/), at Queen Mary University of London, where I worked on the application of Bayesian MCMC statistical methods to study species divergences through time with both molecular and morphological quantitative data.
 * __Postdoctoral researcher__ *([University College London](https://www.ucl.ac.uk/biosciences/departments/genetics-evolution-and-environment), UK)*<br>Currently, my main interest is focused on developing and applying new methods and pipelines to study evolutionary processes.
-I have been working on analyses for detecting positive selection and continuing to expand my research on Bayesian timetree inference with molecular and morphological datasets (with both extant and fossil species).
+I have been working on analyses for detecting positive selection and continuing my research on Bayesian timetree inference with molecular and morphological datasets (with both extant and fossil species).
 My ultimate goal is to ensure that all the computational tools that I develop as part of the projects I am involved in are well documented, user-friendly, and reproducible.
 During the academic year 2021-22, I was also a <b>teaching fellow</b> at UCL as part of a secondment, period during which I had the opportunity to further develop my teaching skills.

 <br>